Child development at 6-8 years: what’s happening

 Playing and learning

 Your child’s play is complex now, and he often plays out ideas he’s come across at school or in the media.
-For example, you might find yourself serving dinner to an elf, a rock star – or maybe even the Prime Minister!
+For example, you might find yourself serving dinner to a scuba diver, a rock star – or maybe even the Prime Minister!

-Because your child is better at controlling her own behaviour and emotions, she also copes better with games that involve rules, as well as winning and losing.
+Because your child is better at controlling her own behaviour and emotions, she also copes better with games that involve rules, as well as winning, losing and playing fair.

 Friendships can also be challenging because friends can sometimes be bossy or cranky.
 Sometimes they might even leave your child out – for example, ‘If you play with David you can’t be my friend anymore!’
 Most of your child’s relationships will be positive, but keep an eye out for signs of bullying.